Nebraska, Oklahoma voters look to fill empty Congressional seats Tuesday

 Nebraska

-On Tuesday, Nebraska voters will head to the polls in a special election to fill the seat left empty by Fortenberry who resigned in March.
+On Tuesday, Nebraska voters took to the polls in a special election to fill the seat left empty by Fortenberry who resigned in March.

+Republican state Sen. Mike Flood was projected to take the victory against Democratic state Sen. Patty Pansing Brooks, garnering 52.1% of the vote to Pansing Brooks' 47.9% with 93% of ballots tallied, according to The Washington Post.

 Oklahoma

-There are also 14 Republicans vying for Mullin's seat representing the 2nd District with energy businessman Guy Baker, the secretary-treasurer of the Quapaw Nation, leading fundraising.
+There were also 14 Republicans vying for Mullin's seat representing the 2nd District, which also ended in a runoff between state Rep. Avery Frix and former Sen. Josh Brecheen.

+According state data, Frix led the pack with 14.74% of the vote followed by Brecheen who had 13.75%.

 Utah

-Lee is expected to secure a bid to face off against independent Evan McMullin in the general election but his performance on Tuesday may provide insight into his chances in November's race.
+Lee was projected to secure a bid to face off against independent Evan McMullin in the general election, winning 61.5% of the vote, with 81% of votes counted.

-He faces challenges from state Rep. Becky Edwards and businesswoman Ally Isom who have criticized him for his partisan politics and his strategizing with the Trump White House to challenge the results of the 2020 election.
+He warded off challenges from state Rep. Becky Edwards and businesswoman Ally Isom who have criticized him for his partisan politics and his strategizing with the Trump White House to challenge the results of the 2020 election.

 In the state's 1st District, incumbent Rep. Blake Moore faces challenges from retired intelligence officer Andrew Badger and former Morgan County Councilmember Tina Cannon.